- Course 1: How to Be Hate Free

 Most of our common ground will be found in our ability to be considerate.
 Treating others the way you would like to be treated is the best way to describe a considerate individual.
 Our intentions and actions can be pure at heart and yet, people may still be offended by our actions or statements.
 Being considerate helps.
 Learning how to be considerate is a life long journey of patience and understanding.
 The more considerate you become, the more you begin to understand people’s perspectives, even when you do not agree with them.
 Consider the alternatives of how you express yourself.
 You don’t have to change who you are, just be prepared to expand on who you can become.

 Not everyone is going to like you.
 No matter how kind, how nice, how compassionate or considerate you are, some people will continue to infuse hate into others and even antagonize you.
-Sometimes the only way to suppress a threat is with a force of action.
-Action by force should always be as a result of self defense and a last resort.
+Some may even resort to physical acts of aggression and even violence.
+Never engage violence with violence or return hate with more hatred.
+Action by force should always be as a result of self defense and should always be as a last resort.
 As often as possible, such actions should be left in the hands of authorities.
 An act of “justice” should always be met based upon an “urgent need” to protect and to defend, which should be free of biases, prejudices and hate.